My name is Lori Yearwood and I am a trauma-informed journalist.

 It means that I cover stories about “marginalized” populations with tremendous sensitivity, as well as a propensity for helping readers understand the context and complexities of my sources’ lives.

-Starting over from Ground Zero was the most challenging thing I ever did.
-I learned that the strength of the human spirit is beyond anything I ever imagined.
-I have also learned that there is great need for trauma-informed journalism that delves into the complexities of collapse — as well as the very real possibilities of recovery.
+As a result, I have learned that the strength of the human spirit is beyond anything I ever imagined.
+I have also learned that there is great need for trauma-informed journalism that delves not only into the devastation of collapse — but also into the realities of recovery.

-Please take a look at the stories on the Published Work page to read some of my most recent essays and articles.
-One of my pieces was just published with CNBC News and another is about to be published in Slate!
+Please take a look at the stories below to read some of my most recent essays and articles.
+My pieces have been published in The Washington Post, The Guardian, Slate, CNBC, and many other publications.

 Thank you for showing up here.
 It is my honor to share my stories with you.